TL;DR

 Safety monitoring.
 Researchers demonstrated detecting hidden model behaviors: identifying when models recognize they are being tested, catching data fabrication attempts mid-process, and revealing malicious goals in deliberately misaligned models.
 On an ordinary coding prompt, the J-Space of a model trained to sabotage code contains "fake," "fraud," "secretly," and "deliberately" at the start of its response.

 Debugging.
 If J-Space contents can be surfaced, debugging agentic workflows becomes much more tractable.
-Instead of black-box behavior, you get insight into what the model was "thinking about" when it made a decision.
+Instead of black-box behavior, you get insight into what the model was "thinking about" when it made a decision - a complement to the visibility Claude's own extended thinking already provides for step-by-step reasoning.

 Training interventions.
 New "counterfactual reflection training" shapes internal thought processes by teaching models what they would say if interrupted and asked to reflect - subsequently increasing honesty during actual tasks.